 New targets, new places

-Details are scarce regarding the plot of John Wick: Chapter 3, but the second film in the franchise ended on a cliffhanger of sorts, with (spoiler alert) John Wick on the run from the global guild of assassins he once belonged to, with a massive bounty on his head.
+Details are scarce regarding the plot of Parabellum, but the second film in the franchise ended on a cliffhanger of sorts, with (spoiler alert) John Wick on the run from the global guild of assassins he once belonged to, with a massive bounty on his head.

 “Tell them … tell them all … whoever comes, whoever it is, I’ll kill them.
 I’ll kill them all,” he tells McShane’s character before running off into New York City with his dog.

 Various reports suggest that the film could send John Wick to Tokyo or Jerusalem — something Reeves himself hinted at — or possibly make his way to the United Kingdom or Asia.
 While doing interviews for the second film, Stahelski indicated a desire to explore John’s origin story a bit deeper in the third film, as well as the hierarchy of the criminal underworld that was teased in John Wick: Chapter 2.

 “We are going to put in something about the High Table, how that all works,” Stahelski told The Independent in June 2017.
 “We’re going to put in something about where John comes from, and where he wants to go.
 I don’t want to say too much more, but it will be a nice completion to Mr. Wick’s journey.”